 Contains information about clusters available in the config file and the servers in them.
 Columns:

 cluster String — The cluster name. shard_num UInt32 — The shard number in the cluster, starting from 1. shard_weight UInt32 — The relative weight of the shard when writing data. replica_num UInt32 — The replica number in the shard, starting from 1. host_name String — The host name, as specified in the config.
 String host_address — The host IP address obtained from DNS. port UInt16 — The port to use for connecting to the server. user String — The name of the user for connecting to the server.

-Contains information about the columns in all the tables.
+Contains information about columns in all the tables.

 You can use this table to get information similar to the DESCRIBE TABLE query, but for multiple tables at once.

-system.columns table contains the following columns (the type of the corresponding column is shown in brackets):
+system.columns table contains the following columns (the column type is shown in brackets):

 database(String) — Database name.

 ALIAS) for the default value, or an empty string if it is not defined.